python-discord/kubernetes/quackstack/README.md

 # QuackStack

-The deployment for the [QuackStack](https://github.com/python-discord/quackstack) service, hosted at https://quackstack.pythondiscord.com.
+The deployment for the [QuackStack](https://github.com/python-discord/quackstack) project, hosted at https://quackstack.pythondiscord.com.

 This project doesn't need any configuration right now.